urieco/General-Notes-About-Computing/Hardware/CPU.md

 Resource Usage | Consume less resource   | Consume more due to larger data structures and pointers.

 ## CPU Registers
 The registers are an important component of the processor's micro-architecture.
 The registers are the high speed memory built into the CPU chip for quick data access.
-It is also the fastest memory in the memory hierarcy.
+It is also the fastest memory in the memory hierarchy.